a-scar/anthonyscardapane.com/src/content/blog/whatsUsefulAboutTypescript.md

 ---
-title: What's useful about Typescript?
+title: What's useful about Typescript
-description: How changing your mental model can help understand Typescript
+description: Why does this exist?
 publishDate: January 29, 2022
 id: 1
 ---